-Rolling Stone recently listed the Cocker version as one of the “Best Vocal Performances in Rock History,” which is no surprise to anyone willing to spend a few minutes to watch Cocker’s visceral attack of the blues on YouTube.
-“With a Little Help…” assisted in propelling Cocker into the stratosphere along with his ’69 debut LP; which included a sultry version of the Animals classic, “Don’t Let Me Be Understood,” and an unmistakable homage to Ray Charles on everything Cocker touched.
+Rolling Stone recently listed the Cocker version as one of the “Best Vocal Performances in Rock History,” which is no surprise to anyone willing to spend a few minutes and watch Cocker’s visceral attack on YouTube.
+“With a Little Help” assisted in propelling Cocker into the stratosphere along with his ’69 debut LP — which included a sultry version of the Animals’ classic, “Don’t Let Me Be Understood,” and an unmistakable homage to Ray Charles on everything Cocker touched.

 Growing up in the late-’80s, Cocker’s cover of “With a Little Help from My Friends” became synonymous with Americana and popular culture when the song first appeared as the song that defined Kevin Arnold’s coming-of-age story in The Wonder Years.
 Overnight, every kid in my generation associated the tune with the bygone spirit of the ’60s, as opposed to the limited range offered by Ringo on countless forgotten performances with his All-Starr Band.

-45-years later (yes, that long), Cocker’s version was reintroduced to a whole new audience during the closing set of Glastonbury 2013, when Mumford and Sons (Vampire Weekend providing support of keys and horns, with First-Aid Kit doing their best church choir backing), created a folk-rock version that exploded through the rolling green hills of the English countryside.
+45-years later, Cocker’s version was reintroduced to a whole new audience during the closing set of Glastonbury 2013, when Mumford and Sons (Vampire Weekend providing support of keys and horns, with First-Aid Kit doing their best church choir backing), created a folk-rock version that exploded through the rolling green hills of the English countryside.
 The performance summoned the spirit of Cocker’s original festival performance in ’69.
 It was a grand finale to a brilliant festival, and my nostalgia senses were tingling.

-Look, I get it, music licensing and publishing issues have made it almost impossible to reissue classic TV shows in their original form; especially shows like The Wonder Years, which are built on the charm of the profound soundtrack during each episode.
-Seriously, just imagine the “My Father’s Office” episode in season one, widely regarded the first season’s Magnum Opus, without the use of the original Bach-inspired George Harrison guitar riff from “Blackbird.”
+Look, I get it, music licensing and publishing issues have made it almost impossible to reissue classic TV shows in their original form — especially shows like The Wonder Years, which are built on the charm of the profound soundtrack during each episode.
+Seriously, just imagine the “My Father’s Office” episode in season one, widely regarded the first season’s best episode, without the use of the original Bach-inspired guitar riff from the Beatles’ “Blackbird.”
 Actually, no need to imagine it, just go on Netflix and watch episode three of season one, and you’ll notice the original is now a cover.
 No, not a Joe Cocker cover that deserves credit, but some underwhelming version that any fan of The Fab Four will quickly notice is just off.
-Going further, it seems like all 115 episodes are laden with audio-genocide; systematically wiping away treasures from the ’60s and replacing them with placid American Idol-sounding covers that offend music snobs, TV geeks, and flower children everywhere.
+Going further, it seems like all 115 episodes are laden with audio-holocaust; systematically wiping away treasures from the ’60s and replacing them with placid American Idol-sounding covers that offend music snobs, TV geeks, and flower children alike.

 I will not be taking this sitting down.
 The mission is clear: Bring back the music from The Wonder Years for all six seasons on DVD, in their proper form, sans the butchered Netflix soundtrack from the Simon Cowell vault of untalented teenagers.

 I recently discovered a website that lists every single classic song from all 115 episodes of The Wonder Years between 1988 and 1993.
 Peep it here.
-Now, all I need to do is check each publisher’s licensing fee to use of each song on DVD, start a crowd-funding campaign to raise a few million dollars to pay for the rights, and then, reach out to Fred Savage and Daniel Stern to help bring a proper soundtrack back to the Wonder Years that is accurate to the original.
+Now, all I need to do is check each publisher’s licensing fee for each song on DVD, start a crowd-funding campaign to raise a few million dollars to pay for the rights, and then, reach out to Fred Savage and Daniel Stern to help bring a proper soundtrack back to The Wonder Years that is accurate to the original.

-I also cannot allow Cocker’s “With a Little Help from My Friends” to live on in the form of a blasphemous cover that belongs in a cheap saloon or trucker bar.
-I simply will not stand by and allow the music that made TV shows great, especially The Wonder Years, stay trapped in web of legal and financial issues that cannot, and should not, keep great art from enduring.
+I also cannot allow Cocker’s “With a Little Help” to live on in the form of a blasphemous cover that belongs in a cheap trucker bar.
+I simply will not allow the music that made The Wonder Years so special remain trapped in a web of legal and financial issues that cannot, and should not, keep great art from enduring.